Foreign relations of Ghana

 The foreign relations of Ghana are controlled by the Ministry of Foreign Affairs of Ghana.
 Ghana is active in the United Nations and many of its specialised agencies, the World Trade Organization, the Non-Aligned Movement, the Organisation of African Unity (OAU), the African Union (AU) and the Economic Community of West African States.
-Generally, it follows the consensus of the Non-aligned Movement and the OAU on economic and political issues not directly affecting its own interests.
+Ghana generally follows the consensus of the Non-aligned Movement and the OAU on economic and political issues not directly affecting its own interests.
 Ghana has been extremely active in international peacekeeping activities under UN auspices in Lebanon, Afghanistan, Rwanda, and the Balkans, in addition to an eight-year sub-regional initiative with its ECOWAS partners to develop and then enforce a cease-fire in Liberia.
 Ghana is also a member of the International Criminal Court.